YashJunagade/Random-Quotes-Generator/README.md

 # Random Quote Generator

 Welcome to the Random Quote Generator!
 This is a simple web application that displays a random quote each time you click a button.
-The quotes are sourced from an API and are displayed with a dynamic background for a pleasant user experience.

 ## Technologies Used